 NSC levels in grass fluctuate throughout the day depending on sunlight and temperature.
 Photosynthesis only occurs when there is sunlight, so NSC levels increase during daylight and decrease overnight.

-When temperatures exceed 40oF / 4.5oC, NSC levels are at their lowest before sunrise.
+When night temperatures exceed 40oF / 4.5oC, NSC levels are at their lowest before sunrise.
 Therefore, the early morning hours are the safest time for pasture turnout after warm nights.

 However, grasses do not use NSCs for growth if the temperature drops below 40 degrees Fahrenheit, leading to increased fructan storage.
 Sunny days and cool nights during the spring can result in consistently high NSC levels, even during the early morning.

 Owners may need additional precautions to manage grass intake after cool spring nights.

 Keep track of your horse’s body condition to ensure he is not gaining weight too quickly on pasture grass.
 Regular monitoring of body condition will help you determine how your horse’s diet meets his energy needs.